ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/groups/fields.rst

      - Type
      - Required for Creation?
      - Updatable?
+   * - customAiContent
+     - An AI-generated summary of the Document.
+For more information, see the `"AI Summaries" <#ai-summaries>`_ section.
+     - Custom AI Content Object
+     - FALSE
+     - TRUE
    * - fileName
      - The file name of the Document
      - String